-This first Thomas Mylrea and Margaret Cowin, through their six surviving children, established the foundations of a diaspora which expanded significantly when their son William and his wife Jane Taggart also had six surviving children, including Thomas Mylrea (and Margaret Cowin) whose family again boasted six surviving children.
-What follows is the story of those six children.
+Thomas Mylrea snr established the foundations of a diaspora which steadily expanded when his many sons and daughters created families of their own.
+One of those children, William with his wife Jane Taggart, had seven surviving offspring, including Thomas Mylrea.
+Thomas, with his wife Margaret Cowin also seven surviving children and what follows is the story of those children.